BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- 2024.08: 🎉🎉 I am greatly honored to won the 1st Prize of Best Student Paper Award in ACES-China2024!
 - *2024.07*: &nbsp;🎉🎉 I am greatly honored to receive the Jiachi Yang Academician Scholarship.
 - *2024.07*: &nbsp;🎉🎉 One paper (first author) on non-contact vital sign detection for multiple persons at short-range is accepted by ACES-China2024!
 - *2024.03*: &nbsp;🎉🎉 One paper (first author) on millimeter-wave radar real-time human positioning system is accepted by ICMMT2024!